 --McDuffie Case/Miami Riots.
 On 17 May 1980, Arthur McDuffie, a black resident of Miami, was beat by four white police officers.
-An all-white jury found the officers not jury.
+An all-white jury found the officers not guilty.
 That verdict resulted in a violent riot in Miami during which 18 people died, and an estimated $100 million in damage occurred.
 To help rebuild the riot area, Governor Graham proposed a 1 cent sales tax (from 4 per cent to 5 per cent).
 Many citizens complained about paying for the actions of others, while other citizens criticized Janet Reno, state attorney if the Miami-Dade area, for not investigating the police more thoroughly.

 --Hwy 441 Expansion in Estero.
 After years of planning and citizens' request, the Florida Dept. of Transportation decided to widen Highway 441 in Estero.
 But because a such expansion would affect a portion of Koreshan State Park--a 1976 designated National Historic Site, the FDOT decided to re-route the highway.
 Local citizens organized a major letter writing campaign complete with pre-written form letters and local drop boxes to complain of this re-routing, which was considered detrimental ot local businesses.